OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:36

-When the voice had spoken, they found that Jesus was alone.
-The disciples kept this to themselves and did not tell anyone at that time what they had seen.
+When the voice had spoken, they found Jesus was alone.
+The disciples kept this to themselves and did not disclose to anyone at that time what they had witnessed.

 ---